If you have seen the news, recently a cellphone aboard an airplane caught fire before take-off, leading to an evacuation (FOX News).

 Back in the 14th century, sailing ships were a primary means of trading goods.
 To protect goods on these vessels they were insured against loss or damage.
 The best news for the insurance companies was to receive word that the ship had returned “safe and sound”.
 The word “safe” was an indication of all crew members were accounted for without injury.
 The word “sound” told the company the ship had not suffered any serious damage.
 Since then we continue to use the phrase in our daily life.

-The week of June 12-18 has been designated as the inaugural Nationwide Safe + Sound Week.
-The week is presented by Occupational Safety and Health Administration (OSHA), National Safety Council, American Industrial Hygiene Association (AIHA), American Society of Safety Engineers, the National Institute for Occupational Safety and Health just to name a few.
+The week of August 13-19 has been designated as Nationwide Safe + Sound Week for 2018.
+The week is presented by the Occupational Safety and Health Administration (OSHA), National Safety Council, American Industrial Hygiene Association (AIHA), and the National Institute for Occupational Safety and Health (NIOSH) just to name a few.
 The goal is to “raise awareness and understanding of the value of safety and health programs“.
-All businesses and companies are encouraged to participate because “safe workplaces are sound business“.
+All business and companies are encouraged to participate because “safe workplaces are sound business“.

 The focus of the week is on three core elements.
 It covers management leadership, worker participation and find and fix hazards.
-Here is a brief overview of each taken from the OSHA website.

 Management leadership is a demonstrated commitment at the highest levels of an organization to safety and health.
 It means that business owners, executives, managers, and supervisors make Continue Reading…